 Hi Bhavna,

-Our organisation is in the process of implementing balance score card program and has implemented the same of senior management personnel from Apr 05 onwards.
+Our organization is in the process of implementing a balanced scorecard program and has implemented the same for senior management personnel from Apr 05 onwards.

-I am giving below a part of an article and the link on the subject.
-You can get enormous info from this site.
+I am sharing a part of an article and the link on the subject.
+You can find a wealth of information on this site: [Balanced Scorecard](http://balancedscorecard.org)

 What is the Balanced Scorecard?

-A new approach to strategic management was developed in the early 1990's by Drs.
+A new approach to strategic management was developed in the early 1990s by Drs.
 Robert Kaplan (Harvard Business School) and David Norton.
 They named this system the 'balanced scorecard'.
-Recognizing some of the weaknesses and vagueness of previous management approaches, the balanced scorecard approach provides a clear prescription as to what companies should measure in order to 'balance' the financial perspective.
+Recognizing some of the weaknesses and vagueness of previous management approaches, the balanced scorecard approach provides a clear prescription as to what companies should measure to 'balance' the financial perspective.

 The balanced scorecard is a management system (not only a measurement system) that enables organizations to clarify their vision and strategy and translate them into action.
-It provides feedback around both the internal business processes and external outcomes in order to continuously improve strategic performance and results.
+It provides feedback on both the internal business processes and external outcomes to continuously improve strategic performance and results.
 When fully deployed, the balanced scorecard transforms strategic planning from an academic exercise into the nerve center of an enterprise.

 Kaplan and Norton describe the innovation of the balanced scorecard as follows: